TileDB-Inc/arrayloader-benchmarks/README.md

 # `arrayloader-benchmarks`

-This fork of [laminlabs/arrayloader-benchmarks] adds [fig-1-batch-times.ipynb](fig-1-batch-times.ipynb), which examines batch timings from "[A large-scale benchmark]" / [Plot Figure 1.ipynb](Plot%20Figure%201.ipynb):
+This fork of [laminlabs/arrayloader-benchmarks] digs further into timings from "[A large-scale benchmark]" / [Plot Figure 1.ipynb](Plot%20Figure%201.ipynb):

 ![](fig1panel1.svg)